jurisgalang/named-parameters/README.md

 Using the has_named_parameters Method
 -------------------------------------
-The `has_named_parameters` method is used to declare that a method accepts a `Hash` argument that should be treated like named-parameters.
+The `has_named_parameters` method is used to declare that a method accepts a `Hash` argument that should be treated like named-parameters:

-For example:

     class GoogleStorage
+      has_named_parameters :initialize,
-      has_named_parameters :initialize, :required => [ :'access-key', :'secret-key' ]
+        :required => [ :'access-key', :'secret-key' ]
       def initialize opts = { }
         # ...
       end